tinmancoding/tdd-mcp/README.md

 - For algorithms or business rules that benefit from incremental development
 - When you want to document your thought process through tests

-## ⚠️ Important Considerations

-**Token Usage Warning**
-This MCP server significantly increases token usage for LLM interactions.
-Modern LLMs like Claude Sonnet can generate complete classes and test files in a single response, but TDD-MCP deliberately constrains this to enforce disciplined development.
-Consider the trade-off between development speed and TDD discipline.

-**Not Ideal For:**
-- Large-scale refactoring or architectural changes
-- Simple CRUD operations or boilerplate code
-- When you need to generate many files quickly
-- Prototyping or exploratory development phases

 ## Available MCP Tools & Prompts